theosth/PubMed_MLP-INLPT-WS2023/management/docs/DOCUMENTATION.md

 - Potentially fix our bugs with the ragas-testset generation using local models, create a bigger evaluation set and utilize the different evaluation metrics of ragas for a more thorough evaluation (only retriever, only answer generation, full pipeline)

+- Research and utilize different methods for testset generation.
+We would hope to thereby find out the most optimal semantic search weight for our hybrid search.

 All in all, we created a stable, fun-to-engage-with, nicely performing Question Answering System.